ShazSeatter/Appwrite_practice/README.md

 ### Learning points

-- More practice with react routers (found this challenging to understanding previous, this gave better insight into how react-router-dom works and its uses, especially using useNavigation)
+- More practice with react routers (found this challenging to understanding previous, this gave better insight into how react-router-dom works and its uses, especially using useNavigation and creating private routes to only be accessed one a user has signed in successfully)

 - Used createContext for the first time - this was used for user authentication component, using this in react allowed me to generate all the logic and functions for user login in and registration and I could have access to these functions by exporting a function called useContext and pass in the component that contained all the functions